ChanX21/Ninja-Unity-ETH-Online-2024/README.md

 - **Envio Indexer**: The Envio Ninja Indexer helps index game state changes and synchronize game data such as leaderboards, player stats etc across multiple players in real-time, keeping your game experience smooth and responsive.

+- **Web3Auth Gaming SDK**:: In Ninja Strike, we've integrated Web3Auth's Gaming SDK to streamline user authentication.
+This integration allows players to securely and effortlessly connect to the game using decentralized login methods, improving user accessibility and enhancing security.
 ---